splunk/public-o11y-docs/get-started/service-description.rst

 Splunk Observability Cloud provides software and APIs that allow you to ingest data from your on-premises infrastructure, applications, user interfaces, cloud services, servers, network devices, and more.
 Splunk Observability Cloud provides guided setups that help you install and configure OpenTelemetry instrumentation.
 See :ref:`get-started-get-data-in` for more information.

 .. note::
-   All editions of Splunk Observability Cloud include Log Observer Connect, which let you analyze logs you've ingested to Splunk Cloud Platform at no additional costs.
+   All editions of Splunk Observability Cloud include Log Observer Connect, which let you analyze logs you've ingested to Splunk Cloud Platform at no additional cost.
 See :ref:`lo-connect-landing` for more information.

 Splunk OpenTelemetry Collector
 -----------------------------------------------------------

 The Splunk Distribution of OpenTelemetry Collector is an open-source software agent capable of collecting traces, metrics, and logs from a wide variety of hosts, containers, and services.
 You are responsible for installing, configuring, transforming, sending data, and managing your Collector instances, including maintaining version compatibility and installing, configuring, and managing Collector components.
 See :ref:`otel-intro` for more information.

-Splunk officially supports the Splunk Distribution of OpenTelemetry Collector.
-Splunk only provides best-effort support for the upstream OpenTelemetry Collector.
+Splunk provides support for the Splunk Distribution of OpenTelemetry Collector.
 See :ref:`using-upstream-otel` for more information.

 Integration with cloud service providers